kebaldwi/DNAC-TEMPLATES/Variables.md

 ## Jinja2 Variables

-In this section we will go into the various aspects of Jinja2 Variables and nomenclature as they are used on DNA Center for templating.
+In this section we will go into the various aspects of Jinja2 Variables and nomenclature as they are used on Cisco Catalyst Center for templating.

 ```j2
     Variable reference:     {% set monkey = bill  %}